TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 37/Isaiah 37.25.md

 ---

-I have digged and drunk water, and with the sole of my feet will I dry up all the rivers of Egypt.
+I have dug and drunk water, and with the sole of my feet I will dry up all the rivers of Egypt."